 2013-06-18 117 more Planes Ordered : Turkish Airilnes have ordered another 117 planes from Airbus at the Paris Airshow; including 4 A320s, 25 A321s, 53 A21 Neos, as well as options for another 25 A321s.

 6 July 2017.
-Turkish Airlines announced yesterday that they have met additional US security measures which now means that passengers can once agian travel with their electronics in the cabin on all flights to the US.
+The airline announced yesterday that they have met additional US security measures which now means that passengers can once agian travel with their electronics in the cabin on all flights to the US.
 The US instated an electronics ban in March which affected airlines departing from certain countries.
-Among those affected was Turkish Airlines, Emirates, Etihad and Qatar Airways.
+Among those affected were Turkish Airlines, Emirates, Etihad and Qatar Airways.
 Business travellers will be among the happiest with the latest development.

 27 Aug 2015.
-Turkish Airlines announced today that they will be expanding in South Africa with Durban flights.
+The airline announced today that they will be expanding in South Africa with Durban flights.
 Official dates have not yet been released.

 1 Dec 2014.
-Turkish Airlines will be offering direct flights to Istanbul from Cape Town and Johannesburg from 26 October 2015 on their A330-300 Aircraft, effectively doubling the capacity.
+They will be offering direct flights to Istanbul from Cape Town and Johannesburg from 26 October 2015 on their A330-300 Aircraft, effectively doubling the capacity.
 This is in accordance with the increasing demand from the South African market.

 27 Dec 2013.
-A Turkish Airlines employee is stabbed and killed by robbers in the company's offices in Tripoli, Libya; and another employee injured.
+An airline employee is stabbed and killed by robbers in the company's offices in Tripoli, Libya; and another employee injured.

-13 December 2013 : Turkish Airlines has cancelled 81 flights due to heavy snowfall in Istanbul.
+13 December 2013 : They have cancelled 81 flights due to heavy snowfall in Istanbul.
 Travellers are advised to contact the airline (0861 88 7547) before their flight.

 2013-12-11 A Turkish Airlines plane on its way from Istanbul to the Iranian city of Isfahan, is struck by lightning and makes an emergency landing.

-2013-07-22 Marketing Award : Turkish Airlines have won The Airline Strategy Award for marketing, with ads like the Manchester United soccer team playing inside a plane.
+2013-07-22 Marketing Award : They won The Airline Strategy Award for marketing, with ads like the Manchester United soccer team playing inside a plane.

-25 Jun 2013 Turkish Airlines appoints Sprinklr to provide its presence on social media.
-"Being able to connect with our customers quickly and consistently, regardless of where there they are traveling in the world is a key business priority for Turkish Airlines.
+25 Jun 2013 The airline appoints Sprinklr to provide its presence on social media.
+"Being able to connect with our customers quickly and consistently, regardless of where there they are traveling in the world is a key business priority for usm.
 Our passengers are socially engaged with our brand and Sprinklr's sophisticated, yet simple platform gives us peace of mind that each of our business units are in synch when communicating with customers online and that they are speaking in a unified brand voice." said Turkish Air's marketing manager, Neset Dereli.

-Jan 2012 Turkish Airlines' safety video featuring the Manchester United soccer team:
+Jan 2012 The airline's safety video featuring the Manchester United soccer team:

 30 Nov 2012.
 Air Canada enters into a code sharing agreement with Turkish Airlines.
-The President of Turkish Airlines, Temel Kotil, says that "We are extremely delighted to sign the code share agreement with Air Canada, as this code share partnership serves as an example of Turkish Airlines' target to maximize the travel opportunities offered to passengers through the extensive networks of both airlines.
+The airline's President, Temel Kotil, says that "We are extremely delighted to sign the code share agreement with Air Canada, as this code share partnership serves as an example of our target to maximize the travel opportunities offered to passengers through the extensive networks of both airlines.
 This new code share agreement enables the customers to enjoy both the global network and the seamless service arising from the cooperation.
 We will have a chance to transfer our passengers to more US and Canadian domestic destinations via Toronto by connecting our networks."

 19 Oct 2012.
 The first phase of a large-scale implementation of SAP software has been concluded.
-The Chief Executive of Turkish Airlines, Temel Kotil, said: "With this step, we made a significant progress on our journey to operational excellence.
+The Chief Executive, Temel Kotil, said: "With this step, we made a significant progress on our journey to operational excellence.
 We will keep moving toward this target with the next phases of the project."

 10 May 2012.
 A Turkish Airways flight TK-40 from Instabul to Johannesburg is diverted to Entebbe, after the crew had to shut an engine down.
 The plane was an Airbus A330-300 (registration TC-JNM).
 A replacement aircraft, also an Airbus A330-300 (registration TC-JNL) ferried the passengers from Entebbe to Johannesburg with a 22 hours delay.